-• Appearance : When it’s liquid, Dandelion Honey is the colour of straw and becomes slightly clearer upon rapid crystallisation.
-The presence of moisture during the rapid crystallisation process creates large granules.
+• Appearance : When liquid, Dandelion Honey is the colour of straw.
+It becomes slightly lighter upon rapid crystallisation.
+The presence of moisture during the rapid crystallisation process creates larger crystals.

 • Smell : Intense and strong aroma that smells like crushed dandelion flowers.

-• Taste : The strong, long-lasting taste hints of resin, liquorice, and bitters.
-Dandelion Honey crystallises quickly once harvested.
-That’s why we work with it while it’s creamy.
+Dandelion Honey crystallises quickly once harvested, which is why it is worked in its creamy form.
 It’s an excellent honey to spread on toast.

 Like the dandelion plant, Dandelion Honey has few enzymes and is known for its diuretic properties.